 This entry will take effect when we use the Earned Value method with the choice Physical % complete.

-That’s some of the terms you need to know when learning Microsoft Project to do scheduling.
+Those are some of the terms you need to know when learning Microsoft Project to do the scheduling.